Code-Institute-Submissions/diebraga-news_galway/README.md

 `warning` if you're usig the current version of django-simplejwt=6.0.0 for some reason <br/>
 is not compatible with heroku use version: 4.4.0

-Configure your App and postgres DB on Heroku.

-Install the Heroku CLI <br/>
+cd your `client` folder and run `yarn build` it will generate a build of your react app copy <br/>
+the `build` folder in your `server` folder.

 Download and install the Heroku CLI.

+Than cd `server` and Configure your App and postgres DB on Heroku.

 Log in to your Heroku account. <br/>
 ```